 Even small drips can waste gallons over time.
 Use our Drip Water Waste Calculator to see how quickly a leak can add up — then schedule a professional inspection if needed.

-7. When to Call Finish Line MEP
+7. When to Contact Finish Line MEP

 If tightening or replacing the washer doesn’t stop the leak, or if the brass fitting shows corrosion, it’s time for professional help.
 Our licensed plumbers in DFW can inspect, reseal, or replace fittings safely to prevent recurring issues.